 I’ll be sharing them in this post, and be forewarned there is a lot of reading up to do in this post and outside of it, but use them at your own peril and always try to create and promote useful content.
 Or you could stop reading now.
 You in?
 Let’s go.

-Recommended Reading: 5 Common Characteristics Of A Viral Web Videos
+5 Common Characteristics of A Viral Web Video

 Feeding the Hooligans

 Are you familiar with that amazing breed of consumers who are absolutely raving fans of your content?
 They always watch your show, read your stuff or analyze your designs.
 That’s where you need to start.
 Those are the folks that will share your content most often, in the most genuine way with a touch of their personality.

 Don’t say you have no hooligans, no people in your corner.
 Every single content creator out there has at least a handful of fans cheering for him.
 Start there.
 Start small.

 Your "hooligans" will give you awesome tweets you couldn’t have created on your own, follow then repin ALL your Pins and add geo-localized (hooligans usually write in their native language) comments on your Facebook updates!

 Emotions Trump Logic

 Why start with them?
 Well, because emotions trump logic, hooligans attract hooligans, and numbers trump quality.
 Give special, additional behind-the-scenes content to your core user base: exclusive access, free trials (first!), contests that are only for them to try out.